-Let's jump right in and take a look at a report.
-For our example, we'll look at a report that gives the name and phone numbers of individuals with duplicate phone numbers.
+Let's jump right in and see how we create a new report.
+For our example, we'd like to create a report we can use to learn the names and faces of our members and attendees.
 The figure below shows what this report would look like.
 The callouts for the figure explain the various steps used in the creation of our report.